L i s a K a n D e

 I dream a lot about beads if you haven't noticed.
 I have been dreaming about making the Nouveau pendant series since early 2006.
 I had explored the drop shape in March 2006, creating several smaller prototypes with abstract designs, but had to leave the concept behind to move forward with other impending projects and deadlines.
 This is how long an idea can germinate because if it's not "perfect" it is not ready for you.
 I had just finished submitting the first 10 project proposals for my book, Bead Romantique, so romance was still definitely on my mind.
 One week prior to exhibiting in Tucson 2007, I decided it was time again to bring forth my original drop pendant concept.
 The Nouveau pendant series pays tribute to the Art Nouveau age which I love the most.
 It embodies the stylized flowers that were popular in the era.
 Each drop pendant has six stylized crocus-like flowers seemingly dancing and floating around it's circumference.
 The custom blended colors bring the 3-D flowers to life and create additional depth.
 Each pendant has a sterling silver bail (sometimes I offer gold-filled too) with a 2.5mm ring.
 It takes 3 days to make each pendant, from the custom blended floral canes, to the execution of the pendant and lastly, the finishing of the bail.
 The Nouveau pendant can be easily woven into beadwork, strung with ribbon, or incorporated as a pendant with an addition of a jump ring.
 The use of two or more complimentary transparent glass colors in the base drop add visual depth and the satin finish provides an internal vintage glow.
 On rare occasions, the pendants are left un-etched because the clarity of the Italian glass should be left un-altered to shine on it's own.
 These pendants will be periodically available at my shows.
 Additional pendant shapes may be added to the series over time.
 The Nouveau pendant is featured in a festoon necklace in my Bead Romantique book, utilizing beaded quatrefoils and Vintaj brass findings/chain.

 The art of Haiku poetry was officially born in Japan at the beginning of the Tokugawa shogunate (1603-1770).
 This poetic form has always consisted of three-lined verse of seventeen syllables, arranged in alternating lines of five, seven and five syllables each.
 Having traveled to Japan on several occasions, I am deeply drawn to their arts and esthetics.
 You will see the Japanese influence in my glass work often.
 This series was inspired by the changing seasons and the beauty of nature portrayed in classic Japanese Haiku poetry.
 The focal beads are my interpretation of the changing seasons and of the falling leaves/blossoms floating in a pond.
 The variety of colors in the Haiku series were also influenced by beautiful silk kimonos.
 The focals in this catalog are only a sampling of some of the fabulous colors now available (violet, coral, aqua, lavender, cranberry pink, soft pink, denim, teal, and more colors are continually being developed).
 There are 7-8 different steps and multi-layers of glass combined to create the depth in the Haiku beads.
 Every angle you look will tell a different story.
 The shape of the Haiku bead is reminiscent of the Inro box worn on the Obi (kimono sash) which held small objects and trinkets.
 The finished necklace and lariat above provides you two of many design options for the Haiku focal.
 For a more expansive selection, visit me at one of my shows or email me to select from the show stock when I open it up between shows.
 In April 2007, the Haiku bead was chosen as an editor's pick and two of the beads graced the cover of Beadwork's Annual Beads 2007 issue.
 Jean Yates' Passion's Poem, featuring a Red Haiku bead, graces the cover of Simply Beads April 2008 Magazine.
-The Haiku beads have also been featured in a number of publications since it's creation in 2005, my first Tucson show.
+The Haiku beads have also been featured in a number of publications since it's creation in 2005 at my first Tucson show. ![]() "Mesa" Focal Series The Mesa series was created for Tucson 2005, my first major show.
+Since it was the first time I attended and exhibited my glass work in Tucson, I wanted to create a focal series to pay tribute to the Southwest.
+As a fan of turquoise and silver, it is no surprise that I am also a big fan of Southwest arts and crafts.
+Each focal contains a painterly approach of my interpretation of the Southwest.
+The colors in this series are predominantly burnt oranges, tans, turquoise blues, raw umber and sienna.
+Each bead is framed with a black border as if the bead was a painting.
+The colors lend themselves well when combined with turquoise beads and whether just strung up or in a crochet rope design, you will have a little bit of the Southwest near you at all times.
+The focals are very fun to make because of the randomness of the swirls (as if the wind was blowing) and the unpredictability of the final colors.
+Some of the Mesa beads are etched to give them a soft worn look and feel.
+These tubes range from 1.75" to nearly 3".
+The finished necklace above provides you one of many design options for these long tube beads.
+These beads will be periodically offered at shows.

-A careful mix and special recipe of Italian glass and metal colorants creates the ceramic like appearance of the Fusion series.
+A careful mix of Italian glass and metal colorants creates the ceramic like appearance of the Fusion series.
 The surface decorations often times appear metallic due to silver fuming and repetitive flame reduction.
 The shapes are generally flatten oval tabs with smooth edges or scalloped edges on one or both of it's sides.
 Sometimes, there are etched and non-etched versions with streams of color transparent glass around the tab, which are offered periodically at shows.
 This series attempts to mimic my love of ceramics in glass and is made with Italian glass.
 The Fusion bead was featured in the Spring 2006 issue of Stringing Magazine, my first time writing for Interweave Press.
 My River's Edge necklace was selected for the cover of this issue.
 What occurred thereafter, was pure magic.
 Today, I continue my collaboration with Interweave and now write for Interweave's various magazines and publications.
 The finished necklaces above provide you two of many design options for these flat tabular beads.
 These beads will be periodically offered at shows.

 The Le Fiore Vive series was born on Sunday 12/29/02 and averages 1.25 to 2.50 inches lengthwise - a miniature canvas - as I like to work on the small scale.
 Le Fiore Vive is Italian for "The Living Flower".
 And in glass, the beauty of these flowers will indeed live forever.
 Many of my creations are inspired by mother nature's colorful palette.
 All the flower colors are custom blended to create the 3D effect and depth.
 It takes 2 days to make each bead, from the custom blended floral canes to the execution of the bead itself.
 Using glass as my paintbrush, 2.5mm to 3mm custom blended canes, are slowly "painted" on petal by petal then stem/leaf canes are added carefully, while keeping the surface decorations un-melted for a 3D effect.
 I hope you will drop by often to see the numerous flowers I intend to add to this series over time.
 The beads are fully decorated on the entire circumference of the bead surface.
 This series has taken a metamorphoses and improved over the years.
 Sometimes, I offer this series in watercolor versions using enamels (fine powdered glass).
 For the time being, since Tucson 2006, I re-introduced this series with new shapes (vases and tubes) and longer stem freesia-like flowers.
 Previous pieces to this series can be viewed in the Gallery.
 These beads will be periodically offered at shows.
 In April 2003, the Le Fiore Vive beads were selected to be part of James Kervin's Book More Than You Ever Wanted to Know About Glass Beadmaking, 5th Edition.
 In February 2005, Lark Books also selected the Le Fiore Vive beads (watercolor versions) for inclusion in Kimberly Adam's, The Complete Book of Glass Beadmaking.